-In the last 20 years, say, how much have they improved sound?”
+In the last 20 years, how much have they improved sound?”
 Sorry but to me it’s still a case of the emperor’s new clothes.

 A simple case in point?
 1979 I started Pink Triangle and my first patent: the acrylic platter – physics told me acrylic would sound better than felt.
 It did.
 But I was laughed at.
 Now look.
 The market is awash with acrylic platters!
-But where other manufacturers have been happy to copy and stick to acrylic, I still wasn’t satisfied.
+But where other manufacturers have been happy to copy it and stick to acrylic, I still wasn’t satisfied.
 I went on to improve on my acrylic with Achromat (another patent).
 Why?
 Why else?
 Because it sounds better yet!

 In 50 years why don’t other manufacturers hold any patents improving turntable sound?
 Have all new ideas run out?